Creating a Great Bike Network Map

 - Is your map usable by colorblind people?
 There are a number of resources available to help you design maps usable by the colobrlind community:

-Finally, it’s important to remember that a good map is the end product of a complete and continuous bike network.
 What do you think makes a great map?
 Share in the comments below.